Family law

 The legal 500

-What is sole custody?
+What is sole custody in the UK?

 Sole custody is a legal arrangement where one parent is granted full parental responsibility for a child, including decisions about their upbringing, education, and welfare.
+Sole custody can be granted in divorce or when parents separate outside of marriage or civil partnership.

-What is a ‘lives with’ Child Arrangements Order?
+What is a ‘lives with’ child arrangements order?

-A ‘lives with’ Child Arrangements Order is a legal ruling made by the family court that determines where a child will live following a separation or divorce.
+A ‘lives with’ child arrangements order is a legal ruling made by the family court that determines where a child will live following a separation or divorce.
 It can specify whether the child lives with one parent full-time or shares time between both.

 This type of order is often sought when parents cannot agree on living arrangements and need the court to formalise a decision in the child’s best interests.
 Anyone with parental responsibility, including parents, guardians, or stepparents, can apply for a ‘lives with’ order.